-* Miami photographs curtesy Dr. Ralph Heyndels
+* Miami photographs courtesy Dr. Ralph Heyndels

 The Ph.D. in Literary, Cultural, and Linguistic Studies offers two major concentrations: 1) Literary and Cultural Studies and 2) Critical Studies of Language/Linguistics.
 Students in each concentration may opt to develop a secondary field of expertise in the other.